sikorama/TheTangerineBot/README.md

 # Installation

+## Requirements
+In order to use this script you must
+* Create a Twitch channel for your bot.
+The name of th ebot will be the name of the channel and cannot be changed
+* Generate a key for authenticating your bot, using the Twitch Chat OAuth Password Generator: https://twitchapps.com/tmi/

+# Setup

-TheTangerineBot is powered by MeteorJs ( https://www.meteor.com )
+TheTangerineBot is powered by MeteorJs ( https://www.meteor.com ).
 So basically, to run the bot in a dev environment, you only need to install Meteor, and launch the bot with `meteor` command.

 ```
-meteor
+CHANNEL_NAME=xxx CHANNEL_PASSWORD=xxx meteor
 ```

 in production environment, you have to setup a MongoDB instance.
 The easiest way to achieve this is to use Docker

 # Features

+## Translation

+This is a feature similar to https://github.com/sikorama/translator-bot .
+It uses google translate througe googletrans npm package.
+It doesn't require a key, but it has some limitations.
+It can easily be adapted to use another API.

+### Commands

+This feature, once enabled, will add these chat commands:

+- `!lang` : displays basic information about the feature.

+Language related commands:

+- `!cn` : Translate to Simplified Chinese
+- `!en` : Translate to English
+- `!fi` : Translate to Finnish
+- `!fr` : Translate to French
+- `!de` or `!ge` : Translate to German
+- `!it` : Translate to Italian
+- `!jp` : Translate to Japanese
+- `!ko` : Translate to Korean
+- `!pl` : Translate to Polish
+- `!pt` or `!br` : Translate to Portuguese
+- `!ro` : Translate to Romanian
+- `!tu` : Translate to Turkish
+- `!ru` : Translate to Russian

+For example: `!pt Hello friends!`

+Emoticons should be avoided as it can disturb the language recognition.
+Also mixing language should be avoided.

 ## World Map